Santa Ana DUI Accident Victim Attorneys

 - Two hundred and thirty-nine children below the age of 14 died in crashes caused by alcohol-impaired drivers in 2020.

-- Kids between 0 to 14 make up 21% of the children that were killed in traffic-related accidents.
+- Kids between 0 and 14 make up 21% of the children who were killed in traffic-related accidents.

-The results of these accidents can leave families heartbroken from the loss of a loved one.
-Family members may also face financial loss after losing a loved one.
+More serious accidents might also leave families facing the loss of a loved one.
+In this case, they may be eligible to file a wrongful death claim.
 Contact a Santa Ana DUI accident attorney to discuss your options after a traffic crash.

 Drivers who get behind the wheel of a vehicle while impaired face significant legal penalties in California.
 A driver is considered under the influence of a substance if their blood-alcohol concentration level is 0.08 percent or higher.

-If a driver is operating a commercial truck like an 18-wheeler truck, the driver cannot have a blood-alcohol concentration level higher than 0.04 percent.
-Due to the zero-tolerance law in California, drivers under the age of 21 may face legal penalties if they are caught driving with a blood-alcohol concentration of 0.01 percent or more.
+If a driver is operating a commercial vehicle like an 18-wheeler truck, the driver cannot have a blood-alcohol concentration level higher than 0.04 percent.
+Due to the zero-tolerance law in California, drivers under the age of 21 may also face penalties if they are caught driving with a blood-alcohol concentration of 0.01 percent or more.

 After the court date, if the driver is convicted of impaired driving, then the impaired driver’s license is taken away, and they are given a temporary license that expires after 30 days.
 When 30 days expire, the impaired driver must contact the Department of Motor Vehicles and request a hearing regarding their license.
 If the driver fails to request a hearing about their license, it will be suspended.
 The driver cannot drive at all on a suspended license.

 If you get into an accident with a drunk driver, you do not need to wait until the driver’s criminal matter is resolved to pursue civil legal liability.
-Qualified Santa Ana DUI accident attorneys understand your rights and can pursue financial compensation while the impaired driver is awaiting trial.
+Our Santa Ana DUI accident attorneys can explain your rights and, if you have a case, help you pursue financial compensation while the impaired driver is awaiting trial.

-How to Recover Compensation After a DUI Accident?
+How To Pursue Compensation After A DUI Accident?

-There is no excuse for driving while under the influence of substances.
-Therefore, any loss a DUI accident victim suffers because of the actions of an impaired driver should be compensated.
-Common types or categories of compensation that DUI accident victims have include what follows.
+There is no excuse for driving while under the influence.
+If a DUI accident victim experiences losses due to an impaired driver, they may be entitled to seek compensation.
+Common types or categories of compensation that DUI accident victims seek include the following.

 Medical Bills

-Accident victims are entitled to recover for current and future medical expenses associated with the accident.
+Accident victims often have the right to seek compensation for current and future medical expenses associated with the accident.
 Depending on the severity of the accident, the victim of a DUI accident can have injuries ranging from cuts and bruises to death.
-The cost of medical treatment and emotional pain associated with your injuries are a part of your overall settlement value.
+The cost of medical treatment and emotional pain associated with your injuries can be factored in as part of a settlement’s potential value.

 Property Damage

-If your vehicle is damaged in a DUI crash, you may be entitled to receive the cost of repairs.
-Driving under the influence of alcohol can destroy vehicles, buildings, and other property.
-If you suffered property damage due to a drunk driving accident, speak to experienced Santa Ana DUI accident attorneys about your options for recovery.
+Driving under the influence can potentially result in property damage.
+If your vehicle is damaged in a DUI crash, you may be entitled to pursue the cost of repairs.
+If you suffered property damage due to a drunk driving accident, speak to experienced Santa Ana DUI accident attorneys about your options for seeking compensation.

 Lost Wages

 Some injuries are so severe that the victim may be unable to work and make money to provide for themselves or their families.
 After suffering an injury in a DUI accident, it can take days, weeks, or months to return to work.
 Some accident victims are unable to return to work or to the same type of work that they did before the accident.
-A part of holding drunk drivers accountable is to require them to pay for the lost income of their victims.
+A part of holding drunk drivers accountable can involve working to have them pay for the lost income of their victims.

-The emotional anguish that comes from a drunk driving accident is compensable.
-Impaired drivers should pay for the impact that they left on your life due to their irresponsible actions.
-However, despite them being valuable, pain and suffering damages are sometimes difficult to prove.
-Dedicated Santa Ana DUI accident lawyers can prove and recover damages for pain and suffering.
+The emotional anguish that comes from a drunk driving accident is potentially compensable.
+Impaired drivers could pay for the impact that they leave on your life due to their irresponsible actions.
+However, pain and suffering damages are sometimes difficult to prove.
+Dedicated Santa Ana DUI accident lawyers could work with doctors or economists to help quantify their potential value.

 Wrongful Death

-Unfortunately, the irresponsible actions of others can cause deadly results.
-If a drunk driver killed your family member, then you, as a surviving loved one, can collect compensation for your loss.
-There is no way to place a price tag on human life, and no settlement can replace your loved one’s contributions to your life.
-However, a wrongful death lawsuit can compensate a family for the loss of their loved one’s income, loss of inheritance, or other financial losses from the death of a loved one.
+When a drunk driver kills a family member, surviving loved ones may be eligible to file a wrongful death lawsuit to pursue compensation.
+This legal course of action aims to potentially compensate a family for the loss of their loved one’s income, loss of inheritance, or other financial losses from the death of a loved one.

 How Much Is My Case Worth?

-The overall value of your DUI car accident case depends on several factors.
-If you suffer significant injuries that require surgery or a lengthy hospital stay to treat, your settlement value may be more than an accident victim who suffers from cuts and bruises.
-Additionally, if you suffer from mental health conditions, like post-traumatic stress disorder, for example, then the value of your settlement may be higher than someone who does not suffer from that issue.
+The potential value of your DUI car accident case depends on several factors.
+If you suffer significant injuries that require surgery or a lengthy hospital stay to treat, your settlement value may be more than that of an accident victim who suffers from cuts and bruises.
+Additionally, if you suffer from mental health conditions, like post-traumatic stress disorder, for example, then the value of your settlement may be higher than that of someone who does not suffer from that issue.
+However, these aren’t hard and fast rules.
+Other factors, such as the available evidence of your DUI crash and the at-fault party’s insurance policy limits, may impact the amount you’re eligible to pursue.

-Speaking with an attorney can help you understand your rights to compensation and the overall value of your case.
-If you have suffered an injury in a DUI traffic accident, contact an attorney immediately to discuss your options.
+Speaking with an attorney can help you understand your rights and the estimated value of your case.
+If you have suffered an injury in a DUI traffic accident, consider consulting with an attorney to discuss your options.

 Common Injuries After DUI Accidents

-The type and extent of your injury will depend on the severity of the crash, so there is no way to determine exactly what injuries you may face after a DUI accident.
-Drunk driving accidents are typically more serious than accidents between sober drivers.
-The lack of inhibition and lost motor control tend to lead to more serious accidents.
-The following is a list of common injuries that DUI accident victims may face.
+The type and extent of your injury will depend on the severity of the crash.
+Drunk driving accidents can be especially severe.
+An impaired driver’s loss of motor control and inhibition often leads to higher speeds and more forceful impacts.
+The following is a list of common injuries that DUI accident victims may face:

 Brain Injuries

 The potential for brain injuries is a serious consequence of DUI accidents.
-A brain accident can happen when a driver or passenger in a DUI accident hits their head on any part of the car or, in some horrific cases, is thrown from the vehicle and hits their head on the road.
+A brain injury can happen when a driver or passenger in a DUI accident hits their head on any part of the car or, in more serious cases, is thrown from the vehicle and hits their head on the road.
 The impact of the crash can make the injury more severe.

-Impaired drivers are more likely than sober drivers to cause head-on collisions.
-Head-on collision accidents have a greater potential to cause the victims to suffer from brain injuries.
+Impaired drivers are more likely to cause head-on collisions than sober drivers.
+Head-on collision accidents have a greater potential to cause brain injuries.

-Traffic crashes tend to cause broken bones and fractures.
-Because drunk drivers usually have a decreased ability to maintain speed control, when an impaired driver causes an accident, the potential for serious injury increases.
+Traffic crashes are more likely to cause broken bones and fractures.
+Because drunk drivers usually have a decreased ability to maintain speed control, their ability to potentially cause serious injury increases.

 Chest Injuries